FAQs

 Do I have to actively ‘share’ a draft for it to be visible to others?

-No, ‘shared’ in this sense is a reference to the communal aspect of the draft - once the feature is turned on, all drafts will become 'shared'.
+No, ‘shared’ in this sense is a reference to the communal aspect of the draft - once the feature is turned on for an Inspection Type, all drafts will become 'shared'.

 Where can I find a shared draft which has been saved?

-Start New Inspection: when you follow the Start New Inspection flow from a browser, once you have selected the Area and Review Type, you will see a list of Inspection Types.
+Start New Inspection: when you follow the Start New Inspection flow, once you have selected the Area and Review Type, you will see a list of Inspection Types.
 If one or more drafts exist for that Area / Review Type / Inspection Type combination, you will be able to click through to see the list of options.
+Please see our other articles

 In either case, clicking the ‘Resume’ button will take you to the first question of the part-completed inspection.